swisnl/game-of-tests-laravel/README.md

 # Demo

-I made a demo available which uses this package and show the Game of Tests for the Laravel GIthubGithub organisation at [http://gameoftests.swis.nl](http://gameoftests.swis.nl).
+I made a demo available which uses this package and show the Game of Tests for the Laravel Github organisation at [http://gameoftests.swis.nl](http://gameoftests.swis.nl).
+For in information on installing the demo locally, please check out [swisnl/game-of-tests-laravel-demo](https://github.com/swisnl/game-of-tests-laravel-demo).

 # Author